Allegations Of Gender Inequality In Articles On The English Wiki

 “Wikimedia is a voluntary project,” said Lucy Crampton, chief executive of Wikimedia UK.
 As the project progresses, Wikimedia UK has always wanted to promote our culture and diversity in Wikipedia’s co-projects without bias.
 We have taken detailed steps to improve the quality of articles on women. ”

-Lucy added, “Dr. Jess Wade won the 2016 Wikimedian Award of the Year.
-He has been a pioneer in addressing gender inequality at Wikipedia.
+Lucy added, “Dr. Jess Wade won the 2016 UK Wikimedian of the Year.
+She has been a pioneer in addressing gender inequality at Wikipedia.
 I understand her frustration when her articles on women are constantly being questioned.
 Wikimedia UK will continue to play a leading role in enriching Wikipedia in the future.
 We also strive to represent the underprivileged and the underprivileged in the eyes of the world, and we hope that we will continue to do so in the future. ”